Home

 Our thanks

-We continue to be so grateful to the Heritage Lottery Fund - without whose grants this restoration work would not have been possible - and to the Garfield Weston Foundation and the Historic Cheshire Churches Preservation Trust whose financial support has made such an important contribution to achieving our objectives.
+We are grateful to the Heritage Lottery Fund - without whose grants our Phases 1 and 2 restoration work would not have been possible - and to the Garfield Weston Foundation and the Historic Cheshire Churches Preservation Trust whose financial support enabled us to complete Phase 2 of our programme.

 We also appreciate all the contributions which our congregation and the community have made, through their generous giving and support at fundraising events.